 Monitor your lawn regularly to make sure that it is not drying out.
 Check the edges of each piece as well as the overall perimeter of your lawn as these are the most susceptible to drying out.
 Provide supplemental, targeted hand-watering with a hose—especially throughout the first 14 days.

-– “When can I mow?” is a common question for all new lawn owners.
+“When can I mow?” is a common question for all new lawn owners.
 You should mow as soon as your lawn has put down sufficient roots, such that you will have some difficulty pulling up individual pieces of sod.
-Quality sod laid during the active growing season that has received proper care and nutrition should be able to be mowed between 10 and 14 days after being laid.
+Quality sod laid during the active growing season that has received proper care and nutrition should be able to be mowed between 13–15 days after being laid.
 When you mow, be sure to set your mower to the highest setting so that you are only removing the tops of the leaf blades.
 If you start mowing and pieces of your new lawn start coming up, you either have your mower set too low, or your sod has not put down sufficient roots.
 Stop immediately and wait a few more days.
 To read more, visit When to Mow Newly Installed Sod.

-To recap, water twice a day for the first nine days, reduce watering to once per day on day 10, further reduce watering to once every other day on day 13 and then transition to around 1 inch per week of total water from rainfall and irrigation as your lawn needs it.
+To recap, water twice a day for the first nine days, reduce watering to once per day on day 10, further reduce watering to once every other day on day 13 and then transition to around one inch per week of total water from rainfall and irrigation as your lawn needs it.
 Monitor your lawn to ensure that it is not drying up, paying close attention to the edges, as these are the most susceptible.

 Lastly, mow your lawn when it is ready.
 During the growing season, wait 14 days or so and then mow at the highest setting on your mower.